-For parents with partners, research shows that feeling happy about your relationship and feeling happy with your parenting are strongly related.
+For parents with partners, feeling satisfied in your relationship and feeling satisfied and confident with your parenting are strongly related.
 So nurturing your relationship with your partner is actually a way of nurturing your parenting ability.

-Here are some suggestions from parents about keeping partner relationships fresh and strong:
+Here are some suggestions from parents about keeping partner relationships strong while parenting teenagers:

-- Talk about your feelings and experiences as the parents of a teenager together.
+- Talk together about your feelings and experiences as the parents of a teenager.

 - Show affection, admiration and appreciation for your partner.